How to Drive an Automatic Car | A Beginner's Guide

-Conventional Automatic - Tend to be found in luxury SUVs where a 'torque-converter' is used instead of a clutch to smoothly change gear depending on speed and how vigorous the driver is with the throttle pedal.
+Torque Converter technology is often found in luxury SUVs, and it gives a really smooth, almost silent gear change, depending on speed and how vigorous the driver is with the throttle pedal.

-Dual-Clutch Automatic - By far the most popular in modern cars.
-Uses two clutches to line up multiple gear options, allowing for seamless, ultra-fast changes.
-These types of automatic gearbox are found in many premium sports cars, and usually come with 'flappy paddle' shifters on the steering wheel so you can change gear 'manually' if preferred.
+This type of transmission is by far the most popular in modern cars, and it uses two clutches to line up multiple gear options, allowing for seamless, ultra-fast changes.
+These types of automatic gearbox are found in many premium sports cars, and usually come with paddle shifters on the steering wheel, so you can change gear manually if preferred.

-CVT Automatic - Uses a belt instead of a clutch for a smooth and economical experience.
-Used in hybrid cars to make them more efficient.
+CVT uses a belt instead of a clutch for a smooth and economical driving experience.
+They are commonly found in hybrid cars to make them more efficient.
 You'll generally get a quieter transmission from this type, however in a performance car, CVT doesn't sound great when it's pushed to the limit.

-This is also known as semi-automatic gear transmission, and they work via a computer operating the clutch rather than a human, and are rare in new cars due to being rather jerky.
+This is also known as semi-automatic gear transmission, and they work via a computer operating the clutch rather than a human.
+They are fairly rare in new cars as they can be a bit jerky.

 Firstly, it's important to understand the set-up of an automatic car.
-You'll usually have two pedals in an automatic car.
-An accelerator (on the right of the pedal box) and a brake pedal (on the left of the pedal box).
+You'll usually have two pedals; an accelerator (on the right of the pedal box) and a brake pedal (on the left of the pedal box).
 In terms of the pedals, the difference between an automatic and manual is that you won't have the clutch in an automatic car.

 - Before driving, the brake pedal will have to be pressed in order to change the position of the gear shifter.
 This will also usually have to be pressed to allow you to start the car's ignition.
-This essentially confirms to the car's ECU (the car's brain) that you are in control of the car.
+Essentially, this is confirming to the car's Engine Control Unit (ECU), that you are in control of the car.

-- Drive: To drive the car, apply the brake and shift the selector to D (Drive), reduce pressure on the brake pedal to start the car moving forward, and apply for pressure on the accelerator to increase your speed.
+- Whilst keeping your foot on the brake pedal, shift the selector to D (Drive), reduce the pressure on the brake pedal to start the car moving forward, and apply pressure on the accelerator to increase your speed.
 Remember to ensure the handbrake is released too.

 Are all electric cars automatic?